 - It is less effective for smaller projects

 - It is a complicated method which makes hard to analyze the results.

 - It is a time and cost consuming method because of its complexity

 - Inputs must be unbiased and accurate because this method depends on these estimates and inputs.
-Otherwise workschedule will be effected and incorrect results will occur.
+Otherwise, the work schedule will be affected and incorrect results will occur.

-- It is not easy to use the Program Evaluation Review Technique without a help of a software.
+- It is not easy to use the Program Evaluation Review Technique without the help of a software.

 Assume that you are managing a software development project.
-During the meeting, one of your member told that creating the project plan will take 15 days to be completed.
+During the meeting, one of your members told that creating the project plan will take 15 days to be completed.
 You analyzed the situation and estimated that depending on the circumstances it may take 25 days in the worst case.
-However if all the inputs are available it may take 10 days to be completed.
+However, if all the inputs are available it may take 10 days to be completed.

 So you decided to perform the PERT estimate